 A Covid-19 risk assessment had been completed.
 We observed staff were wearing personal protective equipment and a social distancing regime was in place.
-All staff were undertaking regular Covid-19 testing.

 We looked at the practice's arrangements for safe dental care and treatment.
 The staff followed the relevant safety regulation when using needles and other sharp dental items.
-A sharps risk assessment had been undertaken and was updated annually.
-Single use disposable syringes and matrix bands were available for use in the practice.
+A sharps risk assessment had been undertaken and was updated annually, with the last review in December 2020.